cookiecutter/cookiecutter/docs/advanced_usage.rst

     └── cookiecutter.json

-It shouldn't be too hard to extend Cookiecutter to work with other types of scripts too.
+It shouldn't be too hard to extend Cookiecutter to work with other types of cripts too.
 Pull requests are welcome.

 For portability, you should use Python scripts (with extension `.py`) for your hooks, as these can be run on any platform.
 However, if you intend for your